superfaceai/cli/README.md

 _See code: [src/commands/install.ts](https://github.com/superfaceai/cli/tree/main/src/commands/install.ts)_

-## `superface lint [FILE]`
+## `superface lint`

-Lints maps and profiles locally linked in super.json.
-Path to single file can be provided.
-Outputs the linter issues to STDOUT by default.
+Lints all maps and profiles locally linked in super.json.
+Also can be used to lint specific profile and its maps, in that case remote files can be used.Outputs the linter issues to STDOUT by default.

 ```
 USAGE
-  $ superface lint [FILE]
+  $ superface lint

 OPTIONS
   -f, --outputFormat=long|short|json  [default: long] Output format to use to display errors and warnings.
   -h, --help                          show CLI help

   -o, --output=output                 [default: -] Filename where the output will be written. `-` is stdout, `-2` is
                                       stderr.

   -q, --quiet                         When set to true, disables the shell echo output of action.

   -s, --scan=scan                     When number provided, scan for super.json outside cwd within range represented by
                                       this number.

-  -t, --documentType=auto|map|profile  [default: auto] Document type to parse. `auto` attempts to infer from file
-                                       extension.

-  -v, --validate                       Validate maps to specific profile.

   --append                            Open output file in append mode instead of truncating it if it exists.
 Has no
                                       effect with stdout and stderr streams.

+  --profileId=profileId               Profile Id in format [scope/](optional)[name]

+  --providerName=providerName         Provider name

 DESCRIPTION
   Linter ends with non zero exit code if errors are found.

 EXAMPLES
   $ superface lint
+  $ superface lint --profileId starwars/character-information
+  $ superface lint --profileId starwars/character-information --providerName swapi
-  $ superface lint --validate
+  $ superface lint --providerName swapi
   $ superface lint -o -2
   $ superface lint -f json
-  $ superface lint my/path/to/sms/service@1.0
-  $ superface lint -s
+  $ superface lint -s 3
 ```

 _See code: [src/commands/lint.ts](https://github.com/superfaceai/cli/tree/main/src/commands/lint.ts)_